fastify/fastify-sensible/README.md

 // the time can be defined as string fastify.get('/', (req, reply) => {
-  reply.cacheControl('max-age', '1d') // will set to 'max-age=86400'
+  // all the formats of github.com/vercel/ms are supported reply.cacheControl('max-age', '1d') // will set to 'max-age=86400'
   reply.send('ok')
 })